 It’s also made us much more diligent about dating the student results on our website!

-And if you look now at the “Client Reviews” section on our website you’ll see that they are all dated.
+And if you look now at the “Success Stories” section on our website you’ll see that they are all dated.

 So, that’s the story behind the Consumer Affairs undertaking.

 You may see it on Google when researching our company.